BenGreenberg31/Final_Project/Final_Report/report.md

 # Network Newts Final Project Report: Milestone 3
 Date: May 14, 2024

-## Research Questions/Tasks
+##### Grading rubric

-Rubric:
+* Report includes project topic summary and research questions.
-Report includes project topic summary and research questions.
+* Report addresses research questions.
-Report addresses research questions.
+* Report is well-organized and includes few typos/grammatical errors
-Report is well-organized and includes few typos/grammatical errors Report includes code snippets, and Github repo includes all code, data, and resources used in project.
+* Report includes code snippets, and Github repo includes all code, data, and resources used in project.
-Repo Python scripts (not Notebooks) are well-documented (have comments and ReadMes).
+* Repo Python scripts (not Notebooks) are well-documented (have comments and ReadMes).
 Code is modular (uses separate files/functions) and reusable (no hard-coding).
-Presentation slides are well-organized and include images and code snippets to assist illustration and explanations.
+* Presentation slides are well-organized and include images and code snippets to assist illustration and explanations.
-Presenters effectively communicated their solution to class
+* Presenters effectively communicated their solution to class

 Answer all:
 1. What is the distribution of entities in the director-crew dataset: